tsangiotis/tsangiotis.github.io/_drafts/2017-01-08-attacked-by-chinese-robots.md

 Jan  7 22:23:25 perispomeni sshd[3580]: Received disconnect from 121.18.238.104: 11:  [preauth]
 Jan  7 22:23:25 perispomeni sshd[3580]: PAM 2 more authentication failures; logname= uid=0 euid=0 tty=ssh ruser= rhost=121.18.238.104  user=root
 ```

+Ok it is clear that someone tries to brute force into the server.
+These are failed login attempts from a lot of ports.
+I new little about this stuff when I first became the admin of that club but now I am wiser.
+Now I am a man with a plan.

+I could disable ssh for the root user.
+However I am afraid that if I mess things up I would need the ability to login from root and A mechanism is needed where a repeated failure to login

 https://www.digitalocean.com/community/tutorials/how-to-protect-ssh-with-fail2ban-on-ubuntu-14-04